adamhatton/quizle/README.md

 ## Testing

 The testing was broken down into two categories: manual and validation.
-A separate document detailing the testing can be found TO INPUT, but a summary is below.
+A separate document detailing the testing can be found [here](TESTING.md), but a summary is below.

 ### Manual Testing